Service • Agentic AI Development for E-commerce Brands

 Where Most Agentic AI Projects Quietly Break Down

-“The agent hallucinates when it matters most.”
+“The agent hallucinates order and product details when it matters most.”

-Real-world inputs are messier than test data.
+Real shopper tickets and order edge cases are messier than test data.
 Without observability and edge-case handling, the first weird input breaks everything and you can't tell why.

 “Costs spiraled because the agent kept calling tools in loops.”